SMRN36/My_Projects/Movie-Recommendation-System/README.md

 **Convert to website :** We are using a streamlit library from python.
 First of all, to display the movies list into the search bar we are importing a pickle file.
 Here on this website we are selecting a movie name and displaying the top 5 similar movies.
 As I have used the TMDB dataset, by using TMDB api I can get the details of that particular movie by using id and display the similar movies as we have already written code for that.
 Here I am also fetching the posters of similar movies by using API.

 **Deploy :** Deployment has been done on Heroku server.
-It is the cloud application platform.
+It is the cloud application platform. you can how my project look like -- (https://mrs-simran.herokuapp.com/)